-Inventory comprises raw materials, work-in-process and finished goods and is carried at the lower of cost and net realizable value.
+Inventory comprises raw materials, work in process and finished goods and is carried at the lower of cost and net realizable value.
 Finished goods inventory is specialized and cannot be resold to another customer in most cases.
-In estimating net realizable value, the Company gathers data related to fluctuations in inventory levels, planned production, obsolescence, future selling prices and costs to sell.
-As a result of management's analysis, the Company recorded an inventory obsolescence adjustment of \$1,692 (thousands of dollars).
-Due to the level of estimation involved in determining the inventory obsolescence adjustment, we have determined that inventory obsolescence is a key audit matter.
+In estimating net realizable value, the Corporation gathers data related to fluctuations in inventory levels, planned production, obsolescence, future selling prices and costs to sell.
+As a result of management's analysis, the Corporation recorded an inventory obsolescence adjustment of \$1,886 (\$1,000s).
+Due to the level of estimation involved in determining the valuation of the inventory obsolescence adjustment, we have determined that inventory obsolescence is a key audit matter.